-During World War II, my father was one of the later draftees because he had a wife and child (me).
+During World War II, my father was a late draftee because he had a wife and child (me).
 When he finally was inducted into the Navy, he did his basic training at Great Lakes, IL, and then was stationed in San Francisco.
 I was two years old at the time.
 My mother and I traveled by train from Chicago to be with him.

 We had been in San Francisco about nine months when my father was shipped to Guam.
 After a few weeks without him, Mom became homesick and decided to return to Chicago.
 However, by that time, all transportation was reserved for the military; we were stuck in San Francisco for an indeterminate amount of time.

-One day, while we at the local playground, Mom started to think about her family and Chicago and the tears just started pouring down her cheeks.
+One day at the local playground, Mom started to think about her family and Chicago and tears started pouring down her cheeks.
 A woman we had never met approached and asked her what was wrong.
 Mom explained that she was trapped in San Francisco with no family and no way back to Chicago.
-The woman told her to be at a certain place at a certain time and ask for a certain person – and there would be train tickets to get us home!
+The woman told her to be at a certain place at a certain time and ask for a certain person, and there would be train tickets to get us home!

-Mom didn’t really believe the woman but figured “what the heck.”
-We followed the lady’s instructions anyway – and three weeks later, found ourselves back on a train to Chicago and family!
-We never knew the name of our benefactor, or how she was able to pull strings to get us home.
+Mom didn’t really believe the woman, but figured “what the heck.”
+We followed the lady’s instructions, and three weeks later, found ourselves on a train back to Chicago and family!
+We never knew the name of our benefactor or how she was able to pull strings to get us home.
 Mom always felt bad that she didn’t get a chance to thank her.
 Who knows how long we would have been alone in San Francisco without her help?

 I don’t actually remember San Francisco or any of this happening, but as my sister and I grew up, Mom often told us this story.
 She called the woman her “angel on the playground.”

 To this day, when I notice someone who seems confused and alone, I try to see if there is something I can do to help them… and I always remember the angel on the playground when I do.